On Zero-sum Optimal Stopping Games: Introduction

 Another possible definition of non-anticipative stopping strategies (we denote the collection as $\bT^{ii}$) would be that, $\Rho\in\bT^{ii}$, if $\Rho: \T\mapsto\T$ satisfies

-That is, either the outer player acts first (in a strict sense) and chooses just a stopping time, or it waits and observes the inner player and at very that moment makes a decision knowing the action of the inner player.
+That is, either the outer player acts first strictly before the other player or it waits and observes the inner player and at that very moment makes a decision knowing the action of the inner player.
 Now consider